RV AC Capacitor Failure Symptoms in Fort Lauderdale, FL

 What is the most likely cause based on this guide?

-Weak or failed capacitor (high confidence).
-In Fort Lauderdale, the combination of high humidity and extended runtime often leads to capacitor stress, causing failure to start the compressor.
+Failed run capacitor (high confidence).
+In Fort Lauderdale, the combination of high humidity and extended runtime often leads to capacitor failure, which is evident when the compressor fails to start or runs intermittently.

 What is the best prevention habit?

-Regularly inspect and clean the AC unit to prevent airflow restrictions.
+Regularly inspect and clean electrical connections to prevent corrosion.

 What should I check before calling a technician?

-Monitor voltage levels during peak usage to avoid capacitor strain.
+Monitor voltage levels during peak usage times to avoid capacitor strain.

 RV AC troubleshooting guides